Kevin-Mens/project3/README.md

 - Once the database is setup, go to localhost/project3/proj3.html to start the game.

-- Click start game, enter the trainer name of your choice, and follow the game instructions.
+- Click to start the game, enter the trainer name of your choice, and follow the game instructions.